“A”-21

 473.34 a dream unexplained like an / unopened letter: attributed to the Talmud: “An uninterpreted dream is like an unopened letter from God.”

-473.38 travelling exhumer / if corpses are willing: LZ’s notebook indicates this is from a note LZ penned beside a photo of himself at age 28: “travelling undertaker and exhumer if the corpses are willing” (HRC 4.11)—LZ was always very thin and had a gaunt face.
+473.38 travelling exhumer / if corpses are willing: LZ’s notebook indicates this is from a note LZ penned beside a photo of himself at age 28: “travelling undertaker and exhumer if the corpses are willing” (HRC 4.11)—LZ was always very thin and gaunt in appearance.
 The photo was printed with an interview published in Budapest, “Louis Zukofsky: avantgardista amerika költo,” Pesti Napló (13 Aug.
 1933); for more information on this odd item, see Misc. in Works by LZ.

 474.3 the world wails: a tip / flood: from the Aberfan, Wales (<wails) disaster.
 On 21 Oct.
 1966 heavy rains caused a spoil tip (a large pile of waste material from coal mining) to collapse and slide down on the town, killing 116 children and 28 adults.